 Marriages are not performed or registered at the Australian Embassy in Morocco.

 If you're an Australian citizen and intend on getting married in Morocco, you might be asked to present a Certificate of No Impediment to Marriage (also known as a No Objection to Marriage Letter, a Certificat Célibat de Coutume, or a Certificat de Non-Opposition au Mariage).
-This is a document required by Moroccan authorities by which you declare you are not currently married.
+This is a document required by Moroccan authorities by which you declare you are free to marry and are not currently married.

-Read our general advice on getting married overseas.
+Read the Australian Government's Smartraveller Advice on getting married overseas.

 Book an appointment

 The Australian Embassy in Morocco provides limited notarial services.
 You may book an appointment with us on Thursdays.

 Please note the below requirements for your appointment at the Embassy:

 - You must have an appointment